-From now on, every time you analyze a sentence you will locate and eliminate the prepositional phrases first, then find the verb(s) and only then locate the subject(s).
+From now on, when you analyze a sentence, locate and eliminate the prepositional phrases first, then find the verb(s), and only then locate the subject(s).
 This will make your task much, much easier!

 Adjectives

 An adjective is a word that modifies a noun or pronoun by describing, quantifying, or identifying it.